okawo80085/PySignTranslater/README.md

 ```
 python3 combo2.py
 ```
-the result will be saved in cronological order to **tranlsated.txt**
+the result will be saved in cronological order to **tranlsated.txt**, raw output from the neural network is saved in cronological order to **translated_raw.txt**

 Video formats supported(tested):
 * ```mp4```